Background and History

-In 1866, the Shield Nickel would be introduced as the first series for the five cent “nickels,” which were struck in a composition of 75% copper and 25% nickel.
+In 1866, the Shield Nickel would be introduced as the first series for the five-cent “nickels,” which were struck in a composition of 75% copper and 25% nickel.
 The obverse design featured a large shield with the reverse carrying the denomination.
-As with the cents, the coins were difficult to strike up fully and many of the coins featured incomplete strikes.
-Additionally, production was very hard on the dies and many would show die cracks or breaks.
-Production would continue and through the mid-1870’s the Mint was turning out a steady supply of nickels each year.
+Similar to the issues encountered with the cents, the new nickels were difficult to strike up fully and many of the coins featured incomplete strikes.
+Production was also very hard on the dies and many would show die cracks or breaks.
+Despite these issues, production would continue and through the mid-1870’s the Mint was turning out a steady supply of nickels each year.
 However, mintages soon dropped to minimal levels resulting in two years or proof only strikings and the creation of the extremely low mintage circulation strike 1880 Shield Nickel.

 Key Date Coin Mintage

 After striking more than 2.5 million Shield Nickels in 1876, the Mint would only strike the denomination in proof format for the following two years.
 Production for circulation resumed in 1879 with a limited mintage of 25,900 pieces.
 For the 1880 Shield Nickel, the mintage would decline further, with just 16,000 pieces struck for circulation.
 Surprisingly, the Proofs saw a record production that year, with a total of 3,955 pieces struck and sold to collectors.

 Coin grading companies PCGS and NGC have certified around 150 examples of the circulation strike 1880 Shield Nickel across all grades.
 The number is no doubt inflated by resubmissions.
 It is also believed that some of these examples may in fact be circulated proofs.
 With so few examples known, some have drawn the possible conclusion that most of the original mintage may have never been released.
 These pieces may have been later melted with the material used to strike other nickels, such as the common 1882 Shield Nickel with a mintage of more than 11 million pieces.

 Finest Known and Values